HOME > ABOUT NAIL FUNGUS > PREVENTION OF NAIL FUNGUS

 Antifungal topical and oral treatments not only address an existing nail fungal infection, but they prevent reoccurrences.
 Effective topical solutions, such as those with 10% undecylenic acid and penetrating agents, can kill fungi under the nail where they live.
 Apply these treatments on affected nails and surrounding skin on a regular basis, or as recommended by the product’s manufacturer.

-Nail Fungus: How Caontagious is it?
+Nail Fungus: How Contagious is it?

 As mentioned earlier in this guide, nail fungus is extremely contagious, spreading from person to person or through contaminated clothing and footwear.
 Avoid sharing socks and shoes with someone who’s had a fungal infection.
 Many don’t realize they have nail fungus, and if you wear something of theirs, you put yourself at risk of infection.
 Things such as towels, nail polish, and nail care implements shouldn’t be shared, either.
 If you share a home with someone who has nail fungus, wear sandals or shoes in areas where they may have walked barefoot, such as the shower and bathroom.
 Nail fungus can be contagious even if it looks like it’s clearing up.
 If you’re dealing with a fungal infection under your nails, don’t share items and don’t allow anyone to touch the affected area until the fungus has been eliminated.